turingschool/lesson_plans/ruby_04-apis_and_scalability/websockets_workshop.markdown

 Finally, we'll export our server so we can access it later on.

-Recall that within NPM's module system, each module can export a single value which will form its "public" interface.
+Recall that within npm's module system, each module can export a single value which will form its "public" interface.

 Other modules which require this module will then be able to